FranciscoMoretti/site/content/code-tips/few-function-arguments.md

 **Use Few Function Arguments**: Reduce the number of function arguments to enhance testability and simplify handling.

-Functions with many arguments hinder understanding and reasoning.
-Testing complexity increases due to the need for values in multiple test cases.
-Minimize arguments for clarity and easier testing.
+Functions with fewer arguments are generally easier to understand and maintain.
+Testing complexity increases with many arguments due to the need for values in multiple test cases.
+By minimizing the number of function arguments, you can improve code readability and reduce complexity.

 ### 🛠️ How to Apply
 - **Break down complex functions**: If a function has too many arguments, consider breaking it down into smaller functions with fewer arguments. 🧩
 - **Group related arguments**: Identify arguments that are closely related and bundle them together into a single object or data structure. 📦
 - **Use default values**: Utilize default values for optional arguments to minimize the need for passing multiple arguments. 🏷️
-- **Less than 3 arguments:** Aim for zero or few arguments, avoiding three or more to prevent excessive complexity.
-3️⃣

 ## Pros and Cons